dcai/test/README.md

-# test git repository
+# test repository

-Test git and github.
+Some experiments.